 GO BEHIND THE SCENES: THE ACADEMY MUSEUM OF MOTION PICTURES

-Scheduled to open in late 2019, the Academy Museum of Motion Pictures will be the world’s premier institution devoted to exploring the art and science of movies and moviemaking.
+Opening on Dec.
+14, 2020, the Academy Museum of Motion Pictures will be the world’s premier institution devoted to exploring the art and science of movies and moviemaking.
 Designed by Pritzker Prize-winning architect Renzo Piano, the museum will be housed in the landmark May Company—now the Saban Building—on Wilshire Boulevard and a distinctive spherical addition.
 The 300,000-square-foot museum will feature more than 50,000 square feet of gallery space for an immersive permanent exhibition and a diverse schedule of temporary exhibitions, two film and performance theatres, a state-of-the-art education studio, and dynamic spaces for public and special events.
-Find out more about the museum's opening exhibitions.

 GO BEHIND THE SCENES: GO ON LOCATION